Dear Home Ec 101,

 Ivy says:

-I emailed the original emailed about this to find out what her dress was made of before answering, because there’s a big difference in what you do with different materials.
+I emailed the original emailer about this to find out what her dress was made of before answering, because there’s a big difference in what you do with different materials.
 What I failed to ask were the regular laundry directions, so I’ll just give both answers.

 The fabric is a polyester blend on this particular dress, which means it’s most likely washable.
 In the case of washable items, simply pretreating the stain and then washing as usual would probably get the stain out.
 Some antiperspirants can permanently fade the material, so keep that in mind.